 Immediate annuities can offer retirees a measure of stability and predictability in a world of financial uncertainty.
 However, as with any financial product, they are not an appropriate solution for everyone.
 The fixed income payments might not keep pace with inflation (unless the annuity contract includes an inflation rider).
 Also, you might not be able to withdraw principal or change the payout amount, should you ever need more money.
 Some immediate annuities do offer special withdrawal features, but such flexibility usually reduces the monthly payments.

 So, if you're interested in taking guaranteed payments from a lump sum of existing assets, give an immediate annuity a good look.
-A financial professional can show you available income options specific to your situation and explain more of the benefits these unique products have to offer.
+A financial professional can show you available income options specific to your situation and explain more of the benefits these unique products have to offer — or you can talk to an agent.

 * Annuity withdrawals are generally taxed as ordinary income and may be subject to surrender charges, in addition to a 10% federal income tax penalty if made prior to age 59 1/2.
 The guarantees and payments of income are contingent on the claims paying ability of the issuing insurance carrier.